ObiWxnKenxbi/KobolRSF/README.md

 Phase Integration: Successfully modeled the periodic behavior of the oscillator, producing realistic phase patterns.

+## Dataset
+The dataset used for this project is free to download from Kaggle.
+You can find it here: [Kobol RSF VCO Dataset](https://www.kaggle.com/datasets/bringmethetxcos/kobolrsf-vco).
+There is more information about the dataset on the Kaggle page.

 ## Folder Structure
 ``` lua
 |-- models